Effective Presentations 101

 The Essential Elements

 At the most fundamental level, your job as a presenter is to do two things: (1) transform complicated technical information into a cohesive and compelling story, and then (2) present that story in an engaging way.
 To accomplish this, you need to consider (1) what you say and (2) how you say it.
+And all of this needs to be informed by a clear strategic plan.
 Here's how I conceptualize the essential elements of an effective presentation:

 This model can serve as a sort of checklist when you're developing and refining a presentation, to make sure you've covered all your bases.
 For a more detailed step-by-step guide, click here.
 But in brief, here are my recommendations for how to develop an effective presentation: